colinleach/r_concepts/concepts/conditionals/about.md

 ## The `ifelse` function

-An alternative if-else form may be useful, providing two criteria are met:
-- only a true/false outcome
+An alternative if-else form may be useful, providing there is only only a true/false outcome
 - both branches result in the same type (`mode`) of data: numeric, character, boolean, etc.

 ```R